Enriched model categories and presheaf categories: Comparisons between model categories and

 We emphasize the distinction between generating sets in triangulated categories and the sets of domains (or cofibers) of generating sets of cofibrations in model categories.
 The former generating sets can be much smaller.
 For example, in a good model category of spectra, one must use all spheres $S^n$ to obtain a generating set of cofibrations, but a generating set for the homotopy category need only contain $S=S^0$.
 The difference is much more striking for parametrized spectra \cite[13.1.16]{MS}.

 The following result is due to Neeman \cite[3.2]{Nee}.
-Recall that a localizing subcategory of a triangulated category is a triangulated subcategory that is closed under coproducts; it is necessarily also closed under isomorphisms.
+Recall that a localizing subcategory of a triangulated category is a sub triangulated category that is closed under coproducts; it is necessarily also closed under isomorphisms.

 \begin{lem}\mylabel{smallest} The smallest localizing subcategory of $\sA$ that contains a compact generating set $\sD$ is $\sA$ itself. \end{lem}

 This result is used in tandem with the following one to prove equivalences.